Blendify/blender-manual/blender_docs/manual/render/lighting/introduction.rst

 - Position of the light and its direction.
 - Settings for the light, including energy and falloff.

-Then you are back to how that material's
-:doc:`shader </render/blender_render/materials/properties/diffuse_shaders>` reacts to the light.
+Then you are back to how that material's shader reacts to the light.

 This chapter attempts to address the above, including how lights can work together in rigs to light your scene.